accumulator/charge-lnd/README.md

 fee_ppm = 10
 ```

-Explanation:

-This policy matches the channels against the `chan.min_capacity` property.
+This policy matches the channels against the `chan.min_capacity` criterium.
 Only channels with at least 500000 sats total capacity will match.

 If a channel matches this policy, the `static` strategy is then used, which takes the `base_fee_msat` and `fee_ppm`  properties defined in the policy and applies them to the channel.